cooperbocko/clashml/README.md

     ```
       <img src="./images/readme/battle_screen.png" alt="Battle Point Image" width="200" height="400">

-    6. In the main battle screen click a troop to navigate to the card image and level screen and get the coordinates and regions for the variables below.
-Continue to use the `check_window_bounds()` in the `setup_helper.py` to mark points and regions.
+    7. In the main battle screen click a troop to navigate to the card image and level screen and take a screenshot.
+Next get the coordinates and regions for the variables below.
     ```sh
     "card_picture_region": [[x1, y1, x2, y2]],
     "card_level_region": [[x1, y1, x2, y2]],
     ```
       <img src="./images/readme/card_image.png" alt="Battle Point Image" width="200" height="400">

-    7. At the end of the game, navigate to the end screen and get the coordianates and regions for the variables below.
-Continue to use the `check_window_bounds()` in the `setup_helper.py` to mark points and regions.
+    8. At the end of the game, navigate to the end screen, take a screenshot, and get the coordianates and regions for the variables below.
     ```sh
     "defeated_region": [[x1, y1, x2, y2]],
     "play_again_region": [[x1, y1, x2, y2]],